zjukg/UMAEA/README.md

 >> bash run_umaea_012012.sh 0 DBP15K zh_en 0.3 0.2
 ```

-❗Tips: you can open the `run_umaea_X.sh` file for parameter or training target modification.
+📌 **Tips**: you can open the `run_umaea_X.sh` file for parameter or training target modification.

 ## 📚 Dataset (MMEA-UMVM)
 >To create our `MMEA-UMVM` (uncertainly missing visual modality) datasets, we perform **random image dropping** on MMEA datasets.
-Specifically, we randomly discard entity images to achieve varying degrees of visual modality missing, ranging from 0.05 to the maximum $R_{img}$ of the raw datasets with a step of 0.05 or 0.1 (The raw images are available at [`Baidu Cloud Drive`](https://pan.baidu.com/s/1oikW9BlutAvfJHcfMLDcDQ) with the pass code **`aoo1`** ).
+Specifically, we randomly discard entity images to achieve varying degrees of visual modality missing, ranging from 0.05 to the maximum $R_{img}$ of the raw datasets with a step of 0.05 or 0.1.
 Finally, we get a total number of 97 data split as follow:

 <div align="center">